Tylerlee2/mall/README.md

 # Shopify Mall

 Open-sourced Shopify Store 2.0 Starter theme with Tailwind CSS and Alpinejs.

 ## How to use
 * Clone the repo
 * Install npm packages `npm install`
-* Add your shop details in `config.yml` file
 * You're done.
-Start customizing the theme.
+Start customizing the theme`shopify theme dev`.

 ## Available commands
 * run `theme watch` for any changes to theme files
 * run `npx mix watch` for watching and compiling scss and js files
 * `npx mix --production` will build the production bundles and compress files
-* `theme deploy` will deploy your changes.
+* `theme deploy` will deploy your changes

 ## FAQ
 ### Can I sell the theme I build using this theme?